wswebcreation/wdio-parallel-runner-service/README.md

 });
 ```

+### Clean up temporary files
+If WebdriverIO breaks somewhere before the test have been finished you might have a bunch of extra files in your folder
+next to your original folder.
+There is currently no solution for this.

 ## TODO
 - [ ] Add support to split TypeScript files, see [TypeScript](#typescript)
 - [ ] Add support to run Cucumber tests in parallel by splitting them up
 - [ ] Add support for multiple and or nested `describes`
 - [ ] Add support for conditional `it`s, see [Conditional its](#conditional-its)
+- [ ] Think of a better way to store the temporary files.
+This is currently difficult because we don't know the proper reference to the imports/page-objects and so on